-The Environmental Impact Assessment Regulation ("Regulamento sobre o Procedimento de Avaliação Ambiental") is set out in Decree 45/2004 of September 29, as amended by Decree 42/2008 of November 4.
-Environmental impact studies for activities involving prospecting, research and production of oil and gas and mining mineral resources are governed by special legislation.
+The Environmental Impact Assessment Regulation (Regulamento sobre o Procedimento de Avaliação Ambiental) is set out in Decree no. 54/2015, of December 31.
+Environmental impact studies for oil and mining activities are governed by special legislation.

-For the definition of the type of environmental impact assessment to be conducted, the activities described in the Regulation fall within three categories: category A activities (subject to an environmental impact study); category B activities (subject to a simplified environmental study); and category C activities (subject to observance of the rules set out in specific good environmental management directives).
-Activities not listed in Schedules I and III of the Regulation that may cause an environmental impact must first be assessed by the Ministry for Environmental Co-ordination (Ministério para a Coordenação Ambientall MICOA).
+For the definition of the type of environmental impact assessment to be conducted, the activities described in the Regulation fall within four categories: category A+ activities (subject to an environmental impact study and supervision by independent expert reviewers with proven experience), category A activities (subject to an environmental impact study); category B activities (subject to a simplified environmental study); and category C activities (subject to the presentation of good practice procedures for environmental management to be drafted by the applicant of the project and approved by the entity overseeing the area of environmental impact assessment).
+In general, all activities that may cause an environmental impact must first be assessed by the Ministry for Land, Environment and Rural Development (Ministério da Terra, Ambiente e Desenvolvimento Rural/MITADER).

-Competence in the matter of environmental impact assessment is shared between the Environmental Impact Assessment Authority (MICOA, through the National Environmental Impact Assessment Directorate/Direcção Nacional de Avaliação de Impacte Ambiental) and the Provincial Directorates for Co-ordination of Environmental Action (Direcções Provinciais para a Coordenação da Acção Ambiental).
+Competence in the matter of environmental impact assessment is shared between the Environmental Impact Assessment Authority (MITADER, through the National Environmental Impact Assessment Directorate/Direcção Nacional de Avaliação de Impacte Ambiental) and the Provincial Directorates for Co-ordination of Environmental Action (Direcções Provinciais para a Coordenação da Acção Ambiental).